Hackers News Hackers News

 April 16, 2026 3 Min Read

-Google has issued a critical security update for its Chrome browser, addressing 31 vulnerabilities that could leave systems exposed to severe cyber threats.
+• Google has released a critical security update for Chrome, addressing 31 vulnerabilities.

 Critical Chrome Vulnerabilities Patched

-Here is a breakdown of the five critical vulnerabilities patched in this update:
+A detailed breakdown of the five critical vulnerabilities patched in this update is as follows:

-• CVE-2026-6298: Another dangerous heap buffer overflow, this time affecting the Skia 2D graphics library.
+• CVE-2026-6298: Another critical heap buffer overflow, this time affecting the Skia 2D graphics library.

-• CVE-2026-6299: A use-after-free vulnerability was found in the Prerender function, discovered internally by Google engineers.
+• CVE-2026-6299: A use-after-free vulnerability detected in the Prerender function, discovered through internal efforts by Google engineers.

-Alongside these critical flaws, the update also resolves multiple “High” severity issues, including type confusion in Turbofan and out-of-bounds read errors in the Media component.
+In addition to these critical flaws, the update also resolves numerous “High” severity issues.
+These include type confusion vulnerabilities within the Turbofan JavaScript engine and out-of-bounds read errors found in the Media component.

 • Open your Google Chrome browser.

-• Click on the three-dot menu located in the top-right corner of the window.
+• Click the three-dot menu, typically located in the top-right corner.

-• Scroll down to “Help” and select “About Google Chrome”.
+• Navigate to “Help” and then select “About Google Chrome”.

-• Once the download is complete, click the “Relaunch” button to apply the patches.
+• Once the download is complete, click the “Relaunch” button to apply the patches and restart the browser.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.